biolab/orange2/docs/reference/rst/Orange.classification.rst

 	    Return a tuple of target class value and probabilities for each class.

-        This method is abstract and needs to be implemented on each classifier.

         :param instance: data instance to be classified.
         :type instance: :class:`~Orange.data.Instance`